mikich-k2v/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 ### Task Execution of Hierarchical Business Entities

 A TDM task can include a BE with a hierarchical structure of several LUs.
-The TDM task execution process must execute all the related LUs of the task by from parent to child LUs:
+When processing the TDM task, all related LUs from parent and child LUs must also be processed:

+1. Execute the Root LUs on all task entities.

-- Start with the execution of the Root LUs on all entities of the task.
+2. After the parent LUs have been processed, execute the child LUs of the Root LUs on all entities, as follows:

-- After the execution of the parent LU ends, start the execution of the child LUs of the Root LUs on all entities.
-Execute the each child LU on the related entity IDs of the parent's entities that have been processed successfully by the task.
+   -  Execute each child LU on the related entity IDs of the parent's entities that have been successfully processed by the task.

-- Then execute their child LUs etc..
+   -  Execute their child LUs.

-  Note that if the parent LU execution fails, then the child LU is not being executed and is also marked as failed.
+Note that if execution of the parent LU fails, the child LU is not processed and is marked as failed.

 **Example:**